Duration : 08 Nights / 09 Days

 Day 07: Hodko – Khavda – Hodko (130 Kms)

-Early morning after breakfast we will depart to Khavda for Clay Art - Clay craft is ingrained deeply into Gujarat’s ancient tradition and since then has continued to enchant the world.
+Early morning after breakfast, we will depart to Khavda for Clay Art - Clay craft is ingrained deeply into Gujarat’s ancient tradition and since then has continued to enchant the world.
 Then Wooden Craft - Wood carving is a famous and traditional craft of Gujarat.
-And leather Work - Leather artisans of Gujarat are adept at sculpting and stamping the material into a variety of products which are finding favour in today’s contemporary market.
-We shall also visit certain villages for traditional kutch embroidery.
+And leather Work - Leather artisans of Gujarat are adept at sculpting and stamping the material into a variety of products that are finding favor in today’s contemporary market.
+We shall also visit certain villages for traditional Kutch embroidery.

-Gujarat is known for its Terracotta, mud mirror work which has both scared as well as aesthetic appeal.
-The wet clay molded in different shapes and sizes is an, artistic expression of the vision and correlation of the society.
+Gujarat is known for its Terracotta, mud mirror work, which has both scared as well as aesthetic appeal.
+The wet clay molded in different shapes and sizes is an artistic expression of the vision and correlation of society.
 Clay craft is also known in Gujarat as Contemporary Mud work in which, attractive wall pieces with small mirrors are made in Kutch.
-Traditional clay utensils like pots, Tawadi, Plates, Bowls etc.,with hand paintings are made in Kutch district.
-Since pottery is made out of clay, which is an environment friendly and recyclable material, it is an art that will survive the ravages of time.
+Traditional clay utensils like pots, Tawadi, Plates, Bowls, etc., with hand paintings, are made in the Kutch district.
+Since pottery is made out of clay, which is an environmentally friendly and recyclable material, it is an art that will survive the ravages of time.

-Leather, the word itself evokes a feeling of style, elegance and a sense of sophistication.
-The supple, natural feel and texture of leather makes it the ideal raw material in the making of design accessories.
-The intrinsic qualities of the material such as tensile strength, feel, durability and its positioning as a high end niche product makes leather and the artisans working on it a class in them.
-The curing and tanning of animal hides by the earliest hunter gatherers and circumnavigating it into garments is the earliest example of design.
+Leather, the word itself evokes a feeling of style, elegance, and a sense of sophistication.
+The supple, natural feel, and texture of leather make it the ideal raw material in the making of design accessories.
+The intrinsic qualities of the material, such as tensile strength, feel, durability, and its positioning as a high-end niche product makes the leather and the artisans working on it a class in them.
+The curing and tanning of animal hide by the earliest hunter-gatherers and circumnavigating it into garments is the earliest example of design.
 Leather and its applications also find a mention in ancient scriptures and the Vedas.
 The style of curing hides determines the hardness or softness of the leather produced, thus influencing the product made.
 This naturally individualistic material takes minimum care and is renowned for its longevity, thus assuring a strong and durable product.
 Other craft techniques such as appliqué and embroidery dovetail into leather crafting to create products having a unique identity of their own.
-Sculpted figurines, filigreed ornamental boxes, stitched bags and purses combs and toilette delights are some of the design innovations born out of leather.
-This material lends itself brilliantly to functionality in the form of belts, footwear, stationary material, mirror frames and upholstery.
+Sculpted figurines, filigreed ornamental boxes, stitched bags, and purses combs, and toilette delights are some of the design innovations born out of leather.
+This material lends itself brilliantly to functionality in the form of belts, footwear, stationery material, mirror frames, and upholstery.
 The ability of leather to be tanned and dyed in any shade makes it a viable design icon.